inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/funding.md

 ## Awards (OpenAIRE)

 Awards represent a detailed description of a sponsored funding/grant (e.g. the [OpenAIRE-Nexus project](https://cordis.europa.eu/project/id/101017452) by the European Commission).
-Out-of-the-box we provide support for importing awards from the [OepnAIRE Research Graph](https://doi.org/10.5281/zenodo.3516917) projects dataset.
+Out-of-the-box we provide support for importing awards from the [OpenAIRE Research Graph](https://doi.org/10.5281/zenodo.3516917) projects dataset.

 ### Data model